 Creating a not-for-profit corporation

-The information provided is to assist you to complete the incorporation process quickly and accurately.
-It is not intended to replace legal advice.
-Consider consulting a lawyer or another professional advisor to ensure that the specific needs of your corporation are met.
+This information is not intended to replace legal advice.
+Consult a lawyer or another professional advisor to ensure that the specific needs of your corporation are met.

 On this page